Spix's macaw: Health and reproduction

 The captive population suffers from very low heterozygosity – the original wild caught founder birds were few, closely related in the wild and intensively inbred in captivity – resulting in infertility, and high rate of embryo deaths (at AWWP, only one in six eggs laid is fertile; only two-thirds of those hatch).

 For unknown reasons, originally suspected to be bloodline related, captive specimens seemed to have delayed sexual maturity.
 The youngest pairs to lay fertile eggs were 10 years of age.
 Other captive breeding issues are that, possibly because of inbreeding, many more hens than cocks are hatched, at least twice as many.

 All or nearly all hatched chicks in the breeding program are hand raised by experienced staff, to reduce the risk of losing a scarce live chick (only about one out of ten viable eggs laid hatch).
 No chick has been lost through weaning.
-Non-invasive DNA testing of plucked feathers has been introduced to determine the gender of the chicks.
+Non-invasive DNA testing of plucked feathers has been introduced to determine the sex of the chicks.
 The sex of chicks is not determined until they undergo feather development when they reach one to two months of age.

 Spix's macaws choose their own mates independently, so best genetic pairings are not guaranteed.
 Artificially created "pairs" may groom and associate with each other as if they were a pair, but in fact are not mates, and it may take several seasons to determine this.
 Another complication is that infected birds cannot be paired with uninfected birds, due to risk of spreading viral diseases.